kowainik/extensions/README.md

 ## Goals

-The `extensions` library provides a lighweight way to get Haskell LANGUAGE pragmas for Haskell modules.
+The `extensions` library provides a lightweight way to get Haskell LANGUAGE pragmas for Haskell modules.
 It has the following goals:

 1. Be **lightweight**.
 Dependency footprint is extremely small,